Varun-Khatri/InteractionSystem/README.md

 - **`BaseInteractable`** - Sample Abstract base class handling input and mouse detection
 - **`InteractableObject`** - Sample implementation showing basic usage

-## 📦 Installation

-1. Download or clone this repository
-2. Add the files to your Unity project (2019.4+ recommended)
-3. Ensure you have the Input System package installed (for the sample implementation)

 ## 🚀 Quick Start

 ### 1. Basic Implementation